 Useful Links

-We’re moving to Weather Warning status in the north of Scotland ahead of potential gale-force winds tomorrow into Thursday; the Met Office has also issued its own Yellow Warning for high winds across the north west of Scotland tomorrow.
+We remain at Weather Warning status in the north of Scotland, with the potential for gale-force winds forecast to continue into tomorrow; the Met Office has also issued its own Yellow Warning for Thursday, taking in parts of Tayside and Aberdeenshire alongside areas outside of our operating region.

 💨 The weather forecast